 Dental implants are a great solution to missing teeth and have become increasingly popular in the UK.
-Unfortunately, they are not generally covered by the NHS, which means that they usually have to be funded from your own pocket.
-If you have been considering dental implants then you have likely approached a few different dentists to find out about the costs involved – and you might even have found yourself wondering if they are really worth the price.
+Unfortunately, they are not generally covered by the NHS.
+This means that they usually have to be funded from your own pocket.
+If you have been considering dental implants then you have likely approached a few different dentists to find out about the costs involved.
+You might even have found yourself wondering if they are really worth the price.
 To help you make an informed decision, let’s take a closer look at the benefits of dental implants and what you really get for your money.

 A significant proportion of UK adults suffer from one or more missing teeth.
 Whilst the dental implications are obvious, there is another aspect of missing teeth that is easy to overlook – the impact on your confidence and overall wellbeing.